-You must contact a CRNA and arrange a time to observe them administering anesthesia.
-This should be done early in the application process to allow you time to understand the role of the CRNA, the profession to which you are applying.
+This is preferable and should be done early in the application process to allow you time to understand the role of the CRNA, the profession to which you are applying.
 The CRNA that you shadow will also need to provide you with a letter of recommendation that references the number of hours you have observed the CRNA, as well as the types of cases you observed.
 We prefer CRNAs to be shadowed rather than anesthesiologists (MD anesthesia providers).
 Ask questions about the role of the CRNA as well.
 We prefer 24 hours of shadowing or more.
+A shadow log is available on the Useful Forms link on the NAP website and should be uploaded through the Graduate School application portal.